HIV and Children and Adolescents

 How Do Adolescents Become Infected With HIV?

-Most adolescents who get HIV are infected through sex.
-Many of them are recently infected and don't know that they are HIV positive.
+Most people in the United States who acquired HIV infection through mother-to-child transmission are now adolescents or young adults.
+However, most youth who get HIV during adolescence are infected through sex.
+Many adolescents with HIV are recently infected and don't know that they are HIV positive.

 What Factors Increase the Risk of HIV Infection in Adolescents?

 Several factors make it challenging to prevent HIV in adolescents.
-Many adolescents are not concerned about getting HIV.
-They may not take steps to prevent HIV infection, such as using condoms during sex.
+Many adolescents lack basic information about HIV and how to prevent becoming infected with HIV.

-The following factors also put adolescents at risk of HIV infection:
+The following are some factors that put adolescents at risk of HIV infection:

 Is HIV Treatment the Same for Children and Adolescents Living With HIV as It Is for Adults?

 When to start ART and what HIV medicines to take depends on many factors.
-Growth and development are two issues that affect HIV treatment in children and adolescents.
+Growth and development and medication adherence are issues that affect HIV treatment in children and adolescents.

 How Does Growth and Development Affect the Use of ART?